 Up until the end of 2017, I recommended BCAA supplementation to clients who trained fasted.
-However, a significant amount of research has come out since that question the benefit of BCAAs, and I have changed the recommendations I give to clients to favor whey instead.
+However, a significant amount of research has come out since that question the benefit of BCAAs, and I have changed the recommendations I give to clients to whey instead.

 This article explains my reasoning for this and the protocols I recommend for both the whey and BCAA supplementation.

 Many of my clients are high achievers with demanding jobs.
 The majority choose to train early in the morning before the working day zaps their energy and motivation to train.
 They do not have any time to consume (and start to digest) a meal before training.

 This is where BCAA supplementation comes in as a recommendation.
 As the most important amino acids for muscle building, a BCAA powder can be consumed easily before training and absorbed quickly.

-Typically, people who choose to train fasted in the morning will consume a 20 g dose of BCAAs split before and after their workout, with those that train very early in the morning consuming an additional 10 g due to the longer time until their lunch.
+Typically, people who choose to train fasted in the morning would consume a 20 g dose of BCAAs split before and after their workout, with those that train very early in the morning consuming an additional 10 g due to the longer time until their lunch.
 This part of Martin Berkhan’s ‘Leangains’ protocol for his clients that train in the morning which I chose to adopt for my clients myself in the past.